thomas-roos/kvs-webrtc-doorphone-flutter-viewer/README.md

 ## Security

-- All communications are encrypted using AWS IoT certificates
+- All communications are encrypted using AWS IoT with access key authentication
 - WebRTC connections use secure signaling channels
 - Device access is controlled through AWS IoT policies